Dear NSW Attorney General, RE: When Prayer is Unlawful

 Therefore, it seems the legislation de facto establishes a state orthodoxy that functions like a religion, certainly in the area of prayer.
 Furthermore, this new 'religion' isn't merely different to Judeo-Christian faiths in the areas of sexuality and gender, but is hostile to these faiths by banning certain prayers around these issues.

-For possibly the first time in Australian history, you're opening the door to situations where NSW Christians might need to choose between obeying God and obeying the government.
+For possibly the first time in Australian history, this legislation opens the door to situations where NSW Christians might need to choose between obeying God and obeying the government.

 Is this what you want for the religious residents of NSW?